 The removal of wisdom teeth is a very common practice we see today.
 Wisdom teeth can be problematic as they may be impacted (coming in at an angle), or they may only emerge partially and subsequently lead to the infection known as Pericoronitis.
-In such case, it’s advised that they be removed.
+In such a case, it’s advised that they be removed.

 Extraction can involve the removal of a single tooth or multiple teeth.
-Before beginning the procedure either a local or a general anesthetic is used to ensure a pain-free procedure.
+Before beginning the procedure, either a local or a general anesthetic is used to ensure a pain-free procedure.
 The gum tissue around the tooth is cut to expose and extract the tooth, and then the extraction site is cleaned and closed.